 Preferred Drug Guide is a listing of prescription drugs established by Aetna or an affiliate, which includes both brand-named prescription drugs and generic prescription drugs.
 This list is subject to periodic review and modification by Aetna.
-A copy of the preferred drug guide will be available upon your request or may be accessed on the Aetna website at www.aetna.com/formulary.
+A copy of the preferred drug guide will be available upon your request or may be accessed on the custom website aetnastateofmaine.com.